SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 a strong hold on the instance it refers to.
 Unlike a weak reference, however, an unowned reference is used when both instances have the same lifetime.
-Because an unowned reference is assumed to *always* have a value, it is always defined as a nonoptional type.
+Because an unowned reference is expected to *always* have a value, it's always defined as a nonoptional type.

 You indicate an unowned reference by writing one of the following before a property or variable declaration: